eblancoga/seqcode/README.md

 The SeqCode web tools are available at: http://ldicrocelab.crg.es

-Selection of most relevant SeqCode applications: ((Add the name of the function in each example))
+Selection of most relevant SeqCode applications:

 * Generate profiles of sequencing data for genome browser visualizations
 * Calculate the distribution of genome features from a set of genomic coordinates